 Deep cleaning your carpet on a regular basis is essential to keeping the carpet looking fresh and new.
 Deep Green steam cleaning of your carpet involves using a a steam-heated solution and carpet cleaning equipment to inject, agitate and then extract the heated solution, along with a lot of gross stuff.
 Steam cleaning your carpet helps keep the carpet fibers in the high-wear areas from being permanently damaged, but cannot undo the damage once it has been done.
 We recommend having your carpets deep cleaned every six months, and more often for larger families and high-traffic areas.

-Chose True Clean Carpet STL and you’re in good hands with the St Louis Area’s best carpet cleaning service!
+True Clean Carpet offers the best STL Carpet Cleaning, fast 2-hour dry times, and affordable prices!
 Voted #1 in St Louis by the readers of At Home magazine!
+Call today!
+314-427-9500

 Area of Coverage

 - Monday-Saturday: 8am to 7pm